rimelek/tutorial-docker-build/README.md

 Dockerfile and the `docker run` command.

 The [meta.json](meta.json) will contain the metadata we saw earlier.
-The `lastupdated` file will be created dynamically.
+The `lastUpdated` file will be created dynamically.
 Yes, we can do it!
 We are good!
-And finally, `build-from-scratch.sh` will do build.
+And finally, `build-from-scratch.sh` will do the build.

 Run the following command: